Child Support Attorneys in Somerset County

 Whether you are seeking child support or are being required to pay it, DeTommaso Law Group can help.
 Our Somerset County child support lawyers have extensive experience helping families ensure the well-being of their children during and after a divorce.

-Understanding Child Support Laws
+Understanding Child Support Laws in New Jersey

 In New Jersey, all parents have a continuous duty to provide financial support for their children.
 Child support payments will be made by the non-custodial parent to the custodial parent to help cover the costs of raising the child.
 The child will be deemed emancipated upon reaching the age of 18 if he or she has “moved beyond the sphere of influence” of his or her parents.
 Well-recognized exceptions include continued high school or college education and mental/physical disability, but the standard is broader and more amorphous than that.
 Moreover, a new termination of child support statute has taken effect with hotly-contested meaning.